edwaldoalmeida/python-dev-environment/README.md

 ## Using it

-After spinning up the environment, `/root/src/` inside the container will be linked to the directory `./src/` on the host OS.
+After spinning up the environment, `/root/src/` inside the container will be linked to `./src/` on the host OS.

 Have fun with Python!